Islandora/documentation/docs/contributing/releasing-islandora.md

 Release the `openseadragon` module by creating a new release for it in Github.

+### Release Islandora Mirador

+Release the `islandora_mirador` module by creating a new release for it in Github.

 ### Release migrate_islandora_csv

 Release the `migrate_islandora_csv` module by creating a new release for it in Github.

 ### Release Chullo

-Release chullo by creating a new release for it in Github.
+Release `chullo` by creating a new release for it in Github.

 ### Release Crayfish-Commons